On Selberg's Eigenvalue Conjecture for moduli spaces of abelian differentials: Introduction

 Each component $\C$ has the following associated objects generalizing those attached to $\Lambda \backslash \SL_2(\R)$: \begin{itemize} \item There is an action of $\SL_2(\R)$ on $\C$.
 The restriction of the $\SL_2(\R)$ action to the one parameter diagonal subgroup gives a flow on $\C$ called the \emph{Teichm\"{u}ller flow} that generalizes the geodesic flow on the unit tangent bundle of $X$. \item There is a unique probability measure $\nu_\C$ on $\C$ that is $\SL_2(\R)$-invariant, ergodic for the Teichm\"{u}ller flow, and in the Lebesgue class with respect to a natural affine orbifold structure on $\C$.
 This is due to works of Masur \cite{MASUR} and Veech \cite{VEECHGAUSS}. \item The space $\SO(2) \backslash \C$ is locally foliated by $\mathbb{H}$ and hence it is possible to define a \emph{foliated Laplacian} $\Delta_\C$ on $\SO(2) \backslash \C$ generalizing $\Delta_X$.
 This operator has a simple eigenvalue at zero and by a result of Avila and Gou\"{e}zel \cite{AG}, its spectrum below $\frac{1}{4}$ has no accumulation points other than possibly at $\frac{1}{4}$. \end{itemize} Each of these objects lifts to $\C(q)$, so there is an $\SL_2(\R)$ action on $\C(q)$ preserving a finite measure $\nu_{\C(q)}$, and a foliated Laplacian $\Delta_{\C(q)}$ whose spectrum below $\frac{1}{4}$ does not accumulate\footnote{By \cite[Remark 2.4]{AG} this result also applies to $\C(q)$.} away from $\frac{1}{4}$.
-Hence we can write $\lambda_1(\C(q))$ for the infimum of the non-zero spectrum\footnote{In contrast to the situtation with $X$, where it is known \cite{SELBERGTRACE} that there are infinitely many eigenvalues of $\Delta_X$, we do not know whether $\Delta_{\M}$ or $\Delta_{\M(q)}$ have any non-zero eigenvalues.} of $\Delta_{\C(q)}$.
-We make the following conjecture that was suggested\footnote{Avila and Gou\"{e}zel stopped short of making the conjecture because of lack of evidence, but we are happy to do so.} by Avila and Gou\"{e}zel in \cite{AG}. \begin{conjecture} For all $q\geq 2$, and any connected component $\C$ of a stratum, \begin{description} \item[A.] $\lambda_1(\C(q)) \geq \frac{1}{4}$. \item[B.] The measure on the unitary dual of $\SL_2(\R)$ that decomposes $L^2( \C(q) , \nu_{\C(q)} )$ is supported away from complementary series representations. \end{description} \end{conjecture} The main theorem of this paper gives an approximation to Conjecture \ref{selbergextension}. \begin{thm} For any connected component $\C$ of a stratum, there exists $\epsilon, \eta>0$ and $Q_0 \in \Z_+$ such that for all $q$ coprime to $Q_0 $ the following hold. \begin{description} \item[A.] $\lambda_1(\C(q)) \geq \epsilon$. \item[B.] The measure on the unitary dual of $\SL_2(\R)$ that decomposes $L^2( \C(q) , \nu_{\C(q)} )$ is supported away from complementary series representations $\Comp^u$ with $u \in (1-\eta,1)$. \item[C.] The Teichmüller flow on $\C(q)$ has exponential decay of correlations on compactly supported $C^{1}$ observables with a rate of decay that is independent of $q$. \end{description} \end{thm} The corresponding theorem for $\C$, i.e. without any congruence aspect, was obtained by Avila, Gou\"{e}zel and Yoccoz in \cite{AGY}.
+Hence we can write $\lambda_1(\C(q))$ for the infimum of the non-zero spectrum\footnote{In contrast to the situation with $X$, where it is known \cite{SELBERGTRACE} that there are infinitely many eigenvalues of $\Delta_X$, we do not know whether $\Delta_{\M}$ or $\Delta_{\M(q)}$ have any non-zero eigenvalues.} of $\Delta_{\C(q)}$.
+The following extension of Selberg's conjecture to genus $g\geq 2$ was proposed by Yoccoz\footnote{The formulation of the conjecture appears in print in \cite{AG}, although Avila and Gou\"{e}zel stopped short of making the conjecture because of lack of evidence.
+We learned from C. Matheus that Yoccoz had made this conjecture in private.}. \begin{conjecture}[Yoccoz] For all $q\geq 2$, and any connected component $\C$ of a stratum, \begin{description} \item[A.] $\lambda_1(\C(q)) \geq \frac{1}{4}$. \item[B.] The measure on the unitary dual of $\SL_2(\R)$ that decomposes $L^2( \C(q) , \nu_{\C(q)} )$ is supported away from complementary series representations. \end{description} \end{conjecture} The main theorem of this paper gives an approximation to Conjecture \ref{selbergextension}. \begin{thm} For any connected component $\C$ of a stratum, there exists $\epsilon, \eta>0$ and $Q_0 \in \Z_+$ such that for all $q$ coprime to $Q_0 $ the following hold. \begin{description} \item[A.] $\lambda_1(\C(q)) \geq \epsilon$. \item[B.] The measure on the unitary dual of $\SL_2(\R)$ that decomposes $L^2( \C(q) , \nu_{\C(q)} )$ is supported away from complementary series representations $\Comp^u$ with $u \in (1-\eta,1)$. \item[C.] The Teichmüller flow on $\C(q)$ has exponential decay of correlations on compactly supported $C^{1}$ observables with a rate of decay that is independent of $q$. \end{description} \end{thm} The corresponding theorem for $\C$, i.e. without any congruence aspect, was obtained by Avila, Gou\"{e}zel and Yoccoz in \cite{AGY}.
 In an earlier version of this manuscript, for certain types of components $\C$, Theorem \ref{main} was conditional on a conjecture of Zorich \cite{ZORICHLEAVES} that has since been proved by Guti\'{e}rrez-Romo \cite{GR}.